Store Locator

 When is Golden Week?

-In 2025, Golden Week runs from April 29 to May 5, but expect the buzz to start earlier and linger a little longer as people take extra days off to make the most of it.
+In 2026, Golden Week will run from April 29 to May 6, but expect the buzz to start earlier and linger a little longer as people take extra days off to make the most of it.

 Where to spend Golden Week?